benedekrozemberczki/MUSAE/README.md

 ```
 1. Hyperparameter settings.
 We save each hyperparameter used in the experiment.
-2. Cost per epoch.
-Embedding, clustering and regularization cost are stored depending on the model type.
-3. Cluster quality.
-Measured by modularity.
-We calculate it both for the classical and neural clusterings per epoch.
-4. Runtime.
-We measure the time needed for optimization and data generation per epoch -- measured by seconds.
+2. Optimization runtime.
+We measure the time needed for optimization -- measured by seconds.
 ```

 ### Options